Why Dr. Whitfield for male facial plastic surgery in Austin?

 A private consultation – your first step to a more attractive nose.

-The first step on your journey to a new nose a private consultation with Dr. Whitfield.
+The first step on your journey to a new nose is a private consultation with Dr. Whitfield.
 The meeting will include discussions with you about what you dislike about your nose, a physical exam, an assessment of your skin quality, and precise measurements taken of your nose.
 Together, you will come up with the treatment plan to best achieve your desired outcome.
 A rhinoplasty may be performed as a single procedure, or in conjunction with a chin augmentation or facelift.

 Benefits of a custom male nose surgery